JakobBruenker/monadic-bang/README.md

   pure Dict
 ```

-with Monadic Bang, I could have written
+with Monadic Bang, I can write

 ```haskell
 initQueues = do